JuliaFavaro/Lab-Fund-Int/Compton/README.md

 ### Authors and acknowledgment
 Julia Favaro's bio: I'm a master's student from the University of Pisa (Italy).
-Supervisors for this lab experience: Prof. Giovanni Punzi.
+Supervisors for this lab experience: Prof. Giovanni Punzi, Edoardo Bossini and Jacopo Pinzino.

 ### Support
 For more explanation or any suggestions, write me at j.favaro@studenti.unipi.it .